 Artist grants have come her way via the North Carolina Arts Council, NEA, California Arts Council and the Kenan Institute for the Arts where she received a combined grant to enable her to become a certified International Educator through the Lincoln Center Institute.
 Her local public commissions include the New Hanover County Library, the Aquarium at Fort Fisher and the Wilmington Childrens Museum.
 The Chilrdrens Museum is also the site of a Dreams collaborative mural created by she, Abby Spangel Perry and Dreams students.
 In 2009 Fritzi traveled to Cochin, India to create a dedication mural for the Home of Hope orphanage located there.
-She is also active in the film community as a specialty prop maker.
+She is occasionally a scenic painter for stage productions.

 Laura McLean is a veteran mainstay of the NC music circuit and a supporter of the Cape Fear music scene—touring solo, with her band, New Riders of Calamity, and as the fluid lead guitarist of Someone’s Sister.
 A UNCW grad with a BA in Creative Arts, Laura has been a part of DREAMS since 1998 and currently teaches Guitar, Digital Music Production and Photoshop.